-Multiple RCMs ganged in 2 or 4 piece units create versatile 180- or 360-degree return service loops.
+Multiple RCMs ganged in 2 or 4-piece units create versatile 180- or 360-degree return service loops.

 - Both the Fast-Drop RCMs and Fiber Array panels are readily available.
-Their fast installation helps resolve fiber network upgrades as well as OEM requirements without extensive tooling, lead time and cost.
+Their fast installation helps resolve fiber network upgrades as well as OEM requirements without extensive tooling, lead time, and cost.

-- RCMs and panels are manufactured with a reliable fire-retardant and impact resistant UL94 V-0 poly-carbonate material, ensuring consistent data transmission.
+- RCMs and panels are manufactured with a reliable fire-retardant and impact-resistant UL94 V-0 poly-carbonate material, ensuring consistent data transmission.

 - Optional hook-and-loop straps (also fire retardant to UL94V-2) secure cables in place.

-Fast-Drop is widely used in data networking and telecom in applications like system patch panels, fiber interconnect panels switches, routers, multiplexers and raceways.
+Fast-Drop is widely used in data networking and telecom in applications like system patch panels, fiber interconnect panels switches, routers, multiplexers, and raceways.

-DTi’s Fast-Drop RCMs are also well suited for medical liquid and gas management systems as it can prevent medical tubing from bending too tightly and cutting off liquid, vacuum or oxygen supplies, which are obviously crucial during surgery, intensive care, and in recovery rooms.
+DTi’s Fast-Drop RCMs are also well suited for medical liquid and gas management systems as it can prevent medical tubing from bending too tightly and cutting off liquid, vacuum, or oxygen supplies, which are obviously crucial during surgery, intensive care, and in recovery rooms.

 Client Collaboration In Development

 DTi modified its existing RCM in collaboration with Specified Technologies Inc. (STI), a client in NJ.
 They had the EZ-Path, a galvanized steel cable raceway designed for stopping fires.
-The raceway includes an intumescent compound which expands and seals around the cables when exposed to fire/heat.
+The raceway includes an intumescent compound that expands and seals around the cables when exposed to fire/heat.